mnrojas2/DiaBloS/docs/source/developer.rst

 The algorithm to simulate a block diagram, will be posted soon.

-.. is based on the following paper: [XXXXX]
+.. is based on the following paper: [XXXXX] I need to post something similar, maybe in pdf.

 Data management